siavava/portfolio/content/projects/visual/89-particle-physics.md

 state from density, $p = k(\rho - \rho_0)$, which resists compression and keeps
 the fluid roughly incompressible.

-**Neighbor search dominates.** Every kernel sum ranges only over particles within $h$, but finding them naively is $O(n^2)$.
+Every kernel sum ranges only over particles within $h$, but finding them naively is $O(n^2)$, and that search dominates the cost.
 Positional indexing hashes each particle into a grid of cell size $h$; then only the particle's own cell and the cells bordering it can hold interactions, so each query touches a constant number of cells:

 $$
 % caption: A query particle (center) interacts only with particles inside its support